-On Thursday, 5 January, participants will be assigned to groups to begin work on a real data project using a large dataset.
+In the opening days, participants will be assigned to groups to begin work on a real data project using a large dataset.
 The size of the groups will be 3-6 people depending on the the total number participating in the Institute.
 The purpose is to get experience working in teams solving a real problem in data science and big data.
-Each group will present their results on Thursday, 12 January.
+Each group will present their results on the last day of the course.